 What is an Inverter Generator?

 All generators have an engine that’s connected to an alternator, similar to a car.
 This produces AC electricity, which provides power.
-An inverter functions as a rectifier, allowing the Direct Current (DC) to convert to an Alternating Current (AC).
+A Portable inverter generator functions as a rectifier, allowing the Direct Current (DC) to convert to an Alternating Current (AC).

 Appliances and devices can’t handle a DC power supply.
-They need an inverter to regulate the power supply by converting the DC power to AC power, which is essentially taking the voltage down a notch to prevent your devices and appliances from frying.
+They need a portable inverter generator to regulate the power supply by converting the DC power to AC power, which is essentially taking the voltage down a notch to prevent your devices and appliances from frying.

-So, an inverter generator is a power source that can power smaller devices and appliances by regulating the voltage.
+So, a portable inverter generator is a power source that can power smaller devices and appliances by regulating the voltage.

 What Are the Advantages and Disadvantages of an Inverter Generator?

 WEN Inverter generators are convenient units that should ideally be a part of everyone’s home emergency kit.